-- 1+ 75- 32
+- 1+ 75- 34v

-HBO's "The Wire" was just a first-rate, brilliant series - yet for some absolutely inexcusable reason, it was completely ignored by the Academy, meaning no Emmy nominations EVER for Best Drama.
+HBO's The Wire was just a first-rate, brilliant series - yet for some absolutely inexcusable reason, it was completely ignored by the Academy, meaning no Emmy nominations EVER for Best Drama.
 Come on!
 Over five seasons, the show only got two Emmy nominations total - for writing in 2005 and 2008.
 (For the record, it lost both times.)
-Kudos, at least, for Idris Elba's 2011 Emmy nomination for the BBC mystery series "Luther" - awesome as he was as "The Wire's" Russell 'Stringer' Bell, the Academy never noticed.
+Kudos, at least, for Idris Elba's 2011 Emmy nomination for the BBC mystery series Luther - awesome as he was as The Wire's Russell 'Stringer' Bell, the Academy never noticed.

-- 2+ 52- 22
+- 2+ 52- 23

-Academy, you got some splainin' to do...For six years, Desi Arnaz made us laugh as Ricky Ricardo, husband of Lucy Ricardo (and real-life husband of Lucille Ball) on "I Love Lucy."
+Academy, you got some splainin' to do...For six years, Desi Arnaz made us laugh as Ricky Ricardo, husband of Lucy Ricardo (and real-life husband of Lucille Ball) on I Love Lucy.
 Yet not once was he nominated for an Emmy?
 Come on!
 In fact, of the show's four regular cast members (including William Frawley and Vivian Vance as neighbors Fred and Ethel), Arnaz is the ONLY one who never got the Emmy nod.

-- 3+ 54- 25
+- 3+ 54- 26

-The Andy Griffith Show" was nominated for Best Comedy Series, and co-star Don Knotts was repeatedly up for Outstanding Comedy Actor (with a total of 5 career nominations for the role of Deputy Barney Fife).
+The Andy Griffith Show was nominated for Best Comedy Series, and co-star Don Knotts was repeatedly up for Outstanding Comedy Actor (with a total of 5 career nominations for the role of Deputy Barney Fife).
 But Andy himself was never nominated for an Emmy for his role.
-PLUS, as long as we're complaining about this particular show, Ron Howard ALSO never got a nomination for his TV acting, for either "Andy Griffith" or "Happy Days"!
+PLUS, as long as we're complaining about this particular show, Ron Howard ALSO never got a nomination for his TV acting, for either Andy Griffith or Happy Days!

-- 4+ 41- 23
+- 4+ 43- 23

-Perhaps no character was more beloved or inspired more Internet love than "Parks and Recreation's" terse, libertarian Ron Swanson, probably the funniest fervent right-winger on TV since Alex P. Keaton.
+Perhaps no character was more beloved or inspired more Internet love than Parks and Recreation's terse, libertarian Ron Swanson, probably the funniest fervent right-winger on TV since Alex P. Keaton.
 From his now-legendary "Pyramid of Greatness" presentation, his anti-government rant using a little girl's lunch as a visual aid, his attempts to eat despite suffering from a hernia and his imploring a waiter to bring him "all the bacon and eggs you have," 2011 felt like actor Nick Offerman's year.
 This one seemed like a lock.
 And he doesn't even score a nomination?
 It was nice of the Academy to recognize Amy Poehler's great work on the show, but this was a major oversight.

 - 5+ 31- 18